vodpox/Terminal-Play/README.md

 # Terminal Play

 Framework/game engine for terminal/console/CLI games for UNIX like systems and Windows (although [not all features](https://github.com/edve98/Terminal-Play/wiki/Windows) are supported in Windows terminal).
 Right now it's in late alpha so expect to see some minor changes in the API.
-1.0.0 Release should come in the week after Ludum Dare 36.
+1.0.0 Release should come soon.

 ## Getting Started